-The haute patisserie of Iginio Massari arrives in Florence
+The haute patisserie of Iginio Massari in Florence

 The great Italian master pastry chef tells us about the new project inside the iconic Helvetia & Bristol Firenze hotel